 Extend the activity with simple challenges.

-- Can you use a pumpkin piece like a paintbrush to make the first letter of your name?
+- Can you make the first letter of your name?

 - Can you make a face with the stamps?

-- Create a simple pattern with 2 pumpkin stamps and ask your child to repeat the pattern.
+- Create a simple pattern with two or three pumpkin stamps.
+Ask your child to repeat the pattern.

 - Encourage kids to create their own patterns.